gcallah/BookReviews/goodspeed.md

 theory implies any such thing.
 Any expansion, per the latter two theories, may be a genuinely sound increase in economic activity, *or* might be the result of an artificially low interest rate or a mania.
 Each case would have to be evaluated on its own merits.
-If sound expansion is neither mania nor malinvestment based, then, per either of those theories, there is no reason to think that a recession is imminent.
+If an expansion is neither mania nor malinvestment based, then, per either of those theories, there is no reason to think that a recession is imminent.
 And even if it were one of these "bad" expansions, neither theory, to my knowledge, makes any prediction as to how *soon* the expansion must end: they each merely say that, sooner or later, it will end badly.
+(This follows from Hayek's point that when dealing with complex phenomena, precise numerical predictions, such as "This expansion will end in the third week of March," are often impossible, and we must be satisfied with *pattern predictions*.)

-G then compares these quite distinct theories which he has erroneously lumped together with Oscar Wilde's story *The Picture of Dorian Gray*.
-This allows him to use some very lurid imagery to mock of all these theories; however, since his entire characterization of ABC and mania theory as implying that all expansions are due to manias or malinvestments is false, the analogy is nonsense.
+G then makes an analogy between these distinct theories which he has erroneously lumped together with Oscar Wilde's story *The Picture of Dorian Gray*.
+This allows him to use some very lurid imagery to mock these theories; however, since his entire characterization of ABC and mania theory as implying that *all* expansions are due to manias or malinvestments is false, the analogy is nonsense.
 (It may be more apt when used as an analogy for the forest fire theory.)

-Since G's assertion that ABC and mania theory imply that the longer an expansion has gone on, the higher the likelihood of an imminent recession, is false, his subsequent statistical demonstration that expansions show no such pattern is completely irrelevant to evaluating those theories.
+Since G is wrong in claiming that ABC and mania theory imply that the longer an expansion has gone on, the higher the likelihood of an imminent recession, his subsequent statistical demonstration that expansions show no such pattern is irrelevant to evaluating those theories.
 (Once again, it may be a more valid as an argument against the forest fire theory.)
-The method of refutation G has adopted here would be valid only if ABC claimed that every expansion is driven entirely by artificially low interest rate rates, or mania theory claimed that every expansion is driven entirely by a mania.
-But since neither theory makes any such claim, his statistical "refutation" of them is nonsense.

-G also uses data from as far back at 1700 in his statistical analysis.
-But since ABC treats the role of central banks in artificially depressing the interest rate as a key component of its ideal type, data from before the era of central banking cannot possibly have relevance in evaluating the theory.
-Here, it is as though G tried to study the impact of atomic weaponry on international relations by using data going back to the 18th century.

 ## The penitent expansion